technobird22/GeoViewer/README.md

-# Geocapture
+# GeoCapture
-Automatic processing of geostationary satellite data
+GeoCapture is a program for automatically processing data received from geostationary satellites such as GK-2A.

 ## About
-GeoCapture is designed to automatically take raw infrared LRIT images to bring out subtle details and generate animations.
-This is currently designed to process them fully automatically, but it isn't too hard to manually run the scripts according to your needs.
+GeoCapture is designed to automatically take raw infrared LRIT images to bring out subtle details otherwise not recognized in the original image, as well as generate animations.
+GeoCapture is built to process all of this data automatically, so you don't have to lift a finger.
+However, GeoCapture can be easily configured for manual use.
 **See more information below**

 ## Features:
-- Fully automatic (after being run)
+- Fully Automatic Image Processing
-- Enhances landmass and brings out subtle details by running CLAHE (Contrast Limited Adaptive Histogram Equalisation) on each frame.
+- Enhances Landmass and brings out subtle details by running Contrast Limited Adaptive Histogram Equalisation (CLAHE) on each frame.
-- Automatically parses and overlays data onto each frame
+- Automatically Parses and overlays relevant data
-- Lots of debug output and comments
+- *Incredibly* detailed log files.

-## Todo:
+## Soon to be added:
-- Add false colour (eg. enhanced temerature)
+- Add false colour Overlays (eg. Enhanced Temperature)
 - Underlay false colour
-- Add crops of locations
+- Add crops for certain locations
 - Repair dropped frames/packets
 - Sharpen images

 ## Running GeoCapture
 - Currently, the main script is `batch_process.py`, which, after being run, automatically does all the processing.
-It should be relatively easy to change input directories/output locations from the code, where everything is clearly commented.
+It's relatively easy to change input directories/output locations from the code, where everything is clearly commented, however the ability to parse this argument wise will be added in the future.
 All the enhancements and processes are in the `geocap_utils.py` header file, although I am still moving some across.

 ## Output files
 **These can easily be changed**